Semantic HTML Structure

 Description

-HTML5 semantic elements describe the role of each region instead of leaning on generic containers, and this parameter checks whether your page uses them. friendly4AI scans the raw HTML for six landmark tags (<main>, <article>, <section>, <header>, <footer>, and <nav>) and counts how many distinct ones appear.
-The more of these landmarks present, the more clearly the document communicates its structure.
-The check is case-insensitive and reads the server-provided HTML, so it rewards markup that ships in the initial response.
+The scan reads the raw HTML and looks for six landmark tags: <main>, <article>, <section>, <header>, <footer>, and <nav>.
+It counts how many distinct ones are present.
+The more landmarks the document carries, the more clearly it states its own structure.
+The check is case-insensitive, and it reads the server-provided HTML — so markup that ships in the initial response counts, while markup injected later by client-side JavaScript does not.

 - Wrap your primary content in

-<section>elements with a heading, instead of nesting more<div>wrappers. - Apply the elements consistently across the layout — partial, scattered usage only reaches the middle band.
+<section>elements with a heading rather than nesting another<div>wrapper. - Apply the elements consistently across the layout.
+Scattered, partial usage only reaches the middle band.

-- Re-scan after refactoring to confirm five or more landmarks are detected in the initial HTML.
+- Re-scan after the refactor to confirm five or more landmarks show up in the initial HTML.

 Version History